2011 Winter CMS Meeting Notes

 Applications.

 Using this direct method machinery, he derives some conservation laws.
 The method emplys mulipliers and Euler operators.
 The method is implemented in a symbolic package GeM for Maple.
-There emerges an infinite faily of $c$-dependent conservation laws for cases with and without diffusion.
-Surfactant dynamics can be written ina fully conserved form.
+There emerges an infinite faily of

 Open problems.